Blois Paleoecology Lab

 email

-Valor is in their first year of their PhD at UC Merced, in the Quantitative and Systems Biology graduate group.
+Valor is in their second year of their PhD at UC Merced, in the Quantitative and Systems Biology graduate group.
 They are interested in researching the causes, effects, and mechanics of extinctions in deep time.
 Additionally, they want to promote diversity, equity, and inclusion in the geosciences, and sciences at large, to make science a more accessible career that considers multiple perspectives.

 Staff